 Here’s a special bonus tip for our paying blahg members…

-Check back tomorrow for another WRITING WEEK! post — oh look here it is! — and good luck with your essay-writing this week, Brave Supplicant!
+Check back tomorrow for another WRITING WEEK! post — oh look here it is!!! — and good luck with your essay-writing this week, Brave Supplicant!
+YOU GOT THIS!

 Thank you for the advice!
 Is it normal to be yelling at your screen at this stage of essay writing?
 Asking for a friend 😛

 LOL – you can tell your friend YES!
 If there wasn’t yelling at inanimate objects or hair-pulling or a certain amount of cursy-words then we’d wonder if maybe they’re doing it wrong.
 Not sure why this process must work this way, but yeah, there can be some serious frustrations that must be expressed along the way!
 Common, very common indeed.